Terms and Conditions

 - the execution has started with the express prior consent of the consumer; en

-- the consumer has declared that he has his right of withdrawal
+- the consumer has declared that he has exercised his right of withdrawal

 Article 11 – The price

-- During the period of validity stated in the offer, the prices of the products and/or services offered are not increased, except for price changes as a result of changes in VAT rates
+- During the period of validity stated in the offer, the prices of the products and/or services offered will not be increased, except for price changes as a result of changes in VAT rates

-- Contrary to the previous paragraph, the entrepreneur can offer products or services whose prices are subject to fluctuations in the financial market and over which the entrepreneur has no influence, with variable prices.This dependence on fluctuations and the fact that any prices quoted are target prices, are included in the offer
+- Notwithstanding the previous paragraph, the entrepreneur may offer variable prices for products or services whose prices are subject to fluctuations in the financial market and over which the entrepreneur has no influence.This dependence on fluctuations and the fact that any prices mentioned are target prices are included in the offer .

 - Price increases within 3 months after the conclusion of the agreement are only permitted if they are the result of statutory regulations or